rajakolluru/cheniledocs.github.io/pages/chenile/038-interceptor-chain.md

 summary: Chenile - Interceptor Chain
 ---
 # Interceptor Chain
-Chenile uses the Chenile framework to configure the service and interceptors that need to be applied.
+Chenile uses an OWIZ based interception framework to configure the service and interceptors that need to be applied.

 ## Controller - Service Separation
 The service class must be separated from the controller.
 Controllers provide the entry point for all requests.
 Spring provides a controller that supports HTTP end points.
 A URL is mapped to the operation within a controller using standard Spring post annotations such as @GetMapping, @PostMapping etc.